jaxsonkahl/jaxsonkahl/README.md

 ---

-## 🌱 What I’m Currently Learning
-I’m diving deeper into C# and also continuously working on improving my skills in Java and Python.

----

 ## 🚀 Let's Connect!
 - **LinkedIn**: [Jaxson Kahl](https://www.linkedin.com/in/jaxson-kahl-b8b464269/)
 - **GitHub**: You're here!
 Feel free to explore my repos and projects.
 - **Email**: jaxsonkahl@gmail.com

----

-Thanks for stopping by!
-Whether you’re here to collaborate, or discuss tech and fitness, I’d love to connect.
-Feel free to reach out!